emagiz/emdocs/mds/microlearning/novice-soap-webservice-connectivity-authorization-calling-a-soap-webservice.md

 ##### Intro

-# Endpoint Check
+# Authorization - Calling a SOAP Webservice

-When setting up a point at which your customers can talk to you eMagiz offers various methods of creating such a point.
-One of those options is by hosting a SOAP Webservice in eMagiz that handles XML messages asynchronously or synchronously.
-One last check to perform before you can communicate with the external parties that the endpoint is available to receive messages and up and running.
-In this microlearning, we will learn how you can perform such a check.
+When talking to external parties via a SOAP web service they will most likely require some form of authorization.
+Within eMagiz, you have various options to send the correct authorization towards that external system.
+The one that is most used when communicating with external parties is a username/password combination (i.e. basic authentication).
+In this microlearning, we will focus on that scenario and discuss some of the other possibilities that eMagiz offers out of the box.

 Should you have any questions, please contact academy@emagiz.com.

 - Last update: June 11th, 2021
-- Required reading time: 7 minutes
+- Required reading time: 5 minutes

 ## 1. Prerequisites
 - Basic knowledge of the eMagiz platform